 According to the National Centers for Disease Control, nearly a third of all U.S. children and more than 65 percent of adults are overweight, or obese.
 Some 65.7 percent of Will County residents are overweight or obese, and the extra pounds most of us carry leads to life-altering chronic conditions.

-Obesity is linked to dozens of chronic diseases and conditions, including: diabetes, cardiovascular disease, arthritis, hypertension, kidney failure, sleep disorders and even asthma.
-The excess consumption of sugar sweetened beverages (SSB) is a major factor in the U.S. obesity problem.
+Obesity is linked to dozens of chronic diseases and conditions, increasing the intake of high sodium and sugar beverages (SSB) is a major factor in the U.S. obesity problem.
 Click here for more REASONS TO RETHINK YOUR DRINK.

 MAPP has launched an effort to help residents find and utilize a Medical Home as an alternative to ER’s, as well as Quick Care Clinics for medical non-emergencies.
 Collectively we can reduce non-emergency visits to the ER’s, lower healthcare costs, and benefit everyone.
 Consider these statistics: